Menardsgroup/heliumballoon/Pi_Camera/README.md

 Update:

-We changed it to python3.
+We changed it to the python3 script.